 For example, when you buy something on Amazon, the credit card information you provide is sent securely and encrypted to Amazon’s servers.

-If in some case an attacker manages to intercept the information, they will be able to read (understand it) without the need for a unique key used to encrypt that sensitive information.
+If an attacker manages to intercept the information, they will not be able to read it without the unique encryption key used to protect that sensitive data.

 Have you ever encountered the following message?